kairosity/mp3-snapathon/testing.md

 This code adds an extra layer of security as it allows in images from all sources, within the parameters of the security measures I have already set up for images, but it does not allow any other media files.

+## Running APScheduler on the Free Version of Heroku

+#### Issue 1

+The application was not running the Scheduled processes on time.

 <br>

 #### __back to [contents](#testing-table-of-contents)__